How to Find 1031 Exchange Properties

 DSTs emerged as an investment vehicle in part due to the limitations and complexities associated with Tenants in Common (TIC) structures, especially in the context of 1031 Exchanges.
 TIC arrangements typically involve a much higher investment minimum, more active management requirements, plus additional challenges.

-Comparing 1031 Exchange Replacement Property Types
+Comparing 1031 Exchange Property Types

 When undertaking a 1031 Exchange, choosing the right type of replacement property is essential for aligning your investment strategy with your goals.
 From the steady income potential of multifamily properties to the growing appeal of industrial spaces in the e-commerce era, each category offers distinct advantages and considerations.